devtron-labs/devtron/docs/user-guide/plugins/code-scan.md

 The Code Scan plugin of Devtron allows you to perform the code scanning using Trivy.
 By integrating the **Code Scan** plugin into your workflow you can detect common Vulnerabilities, Misconfigurations, License Risks, and Exposed Secrets in your code.

 ### Prerequisites
-No prerequisites are required for integrating **Code Scan** plugin.
+Before integrating the **Code Scan** plugin, install the `Vulnerability Scanning (Trivy/Clair)` integration from Devtron Stack Manager.

 ---